 CM, Dy CM, CM on rotation basis: The likely demands by the Shiv Sena in Maharashtra

-Mumbai, Oct 24: The BJP-Shiv Sena are comfortable ahead in Maharashtra and are all set to form the government.
+Mumbai, Oct 24: The BJP-Shiv Sena are comfortably ahead in Maharashtra and are all set to form the government.

 At 2.15 pm, the BJP was leading in 75 and had won 25.
-The Shiv Sena on the other hand was leading in 47 and had won 15.
+The Shiv Sena, on the other hand, was leading in 47 and had won 15.
 The Shiv Sena's performance so far is on par with its showing in 2014.
-Moreover Aditya Thackeray, the first Thackeray to contest an election also won from the Worli seat.
+Moreover, Aditya Thackeray, the first Thackeray to contest an election also won from the Worli seat.

 The Shiv Sena contested 126 seats.
 In 2014, the party had won 63 seats.

 Both the BJP and Shiv Sena will form the government on a 50:50 formula as was agreed before the elections.
 But the question is will the Shiv Sena demand for the post of Chief Minister.
-It is unlikely that there would be any change in the top most, but the Sena could be more demanding.
+It is unlikely that there would be any change in the topmost, but the Sena could be more demanding.

 Maharashtra results 2019: NCP's Ajit Pawar wins in family bastion Baramati